 Differences in AI Traffic Across US, EU, and UK

 AI-driven website visits aren’t spread evenly between regions.
 The share of AI referral traffic in the US, EU, and UK shows distinct patterns—each with its own growth rate and user behavior.
-Here’s a quick look at regional AI traffic shares as compared to organic:

 Not only do we see different session durations, but also growth rates are impressive: ChatGPT’s AI traffic doubled in the US and tripled in the UK in the first four months of 2025 alone.
 That kind of jump suggests AI is fast becoming a key player in discovery—especially for certain regions.